 10. Try something new together

 There’s a reason why The Bachelorette gives a rose to the worst guy in the house after an adrenaline-pumping day of rock climbing.
 New, exciting activities bond you to the people around you.
-Especially if the activities involve anxiety, you’ll feel more connected to your spouse.

 You don’t have to scale a building or go skydiving to have this effect (although those activities would certainly boost your anxiety).
 Even hiking a difficult trail or doing any challenging, physical activity can have a similar effect.